MartinDrumel/martin-drumel-pirali-research-group/content/authors/spaniol/_index.md

 #He is now professor of physics-chemistry in Paris.
 ---

-Jean-Thibaut :trophy: is a 6-month intern who worked on rotational spectra of several stable molecules (ethynylbenzonitrile isomers) and on methanol-derivatives radicals.
+Jean-Thibaut :trophy: is a 6-month intern who is working on rotational spectra of several stable molecules (ethynylbenzonitrile isomers) and on methanol-derivatives radicals.